cstarrett/cstarrett.github.io/_posts/2024-05-01-arts-and-science.md

 It always seems like the first thing to get cut in any school is the arts.

-After all, we need to prepare kids for their future, and there's no future in the arts.
+After all, we need to preparqe kids for their future, and there's no future in the arts.
 Kids need to learn practical skills.
 Things that will help them to get a job.
 To make a living.
 To be successful in life.

 But what future is in store for our kids?
 Climate anxiety?
 Growing income inequality?
 Never-ending war?